OWASP/www-policy/operational/chapter-handbook-existing.md

 Some other suggestions:
 - It is frowned upon by the OWASP Community to "spam" OWASP mailing lists regarding conferences in other regions.
 For example, it would be inappropriate for someone hosting a non-OWASP conference in India to send emails to multiple mailing lists outside of India.
-- The best way to prevent "spam" from your chapter’s mailing list is to enable list moderation.
+- The best way to prevent "spam" from your chapter's mailing list is to enable list moderation.
 This can be done by logging into the mailing list administrative interface and clicking on "Privacy Options" and "Sender filter."
 There are options for moderating posts by both mailing list subscribers and nonsubscribers.
-- The subject of posting job leads to a chapter’s mailing list is handled differently by each chapter.
+- The subject of posting job leads to a chapter's mailing list is handled differently by each chapter.
 Some chapters encourage it as long as the jobs are local and security related, others frown upon it, instead encouraging the people hiring to stand up and promote their openings in person at the chapter meetings.
 - For discussion details: see "[Owasp-leaders] Job Leads on Chapter Mailing Lists?"
 - OWASP has a Jobs Board on LinkedIn.
 OWASP does not endorse commercial products or services and provides this listing for the benefit of the community.
 If you have additional questions or would like to post a job opening to this page visit our LinkedIn Jobs page.